Are your plants dying from lack of water? Is it too much work to water your plants? Learn which of these ways to water plants will work best for you.

 - It’s easy to splash water on the leaves of the plant, potentially causing disease issues.

-My recommendations for equipment: Check out my article on Upgrade Your Garden Hose To Make Watering Easier And Faster
+My recommendation for best garden hose is in Upgrade Your Garden Hose To Make Watering Easier And Faster

 The next step up from hand watering is attaching a sprinkler to a garden hose and placing it where you need to water.